Table of Contents

 New filters can be purchased at any auto parts store, or you can get them replaced the next time you bring your vehicle in to be serviced.

-Oil should be checked monthly.
+Oil should be checked monthly for best car maintenance practices.
 Your owner’s manual will have a maintenance schedule on how long you should go in between oil changes.
 As a rule of thumb, you should usually get an oil change every 3,000 miles (though according to AAA, you can sometimes go 5,000 to 7,500 miles.

-There are other fluids besides your brake fluid you need to check and keep up on.
+There are other fluids besides your brake fluid you need to check and keep up on for best car maintenance.
 Ideally, you should also be checking:

 - engine oil,